gord1anknot/what_is_subpub/slides/index.md

 Note:

 for the first point, "what happens" may include behavior not just of your app, but other apps that will receive your messages.

-Of course, the apps that receive your messages are ultimately responsible for knowing their behavior if they don't get messages.
+Of course, your responsibilities when testing always depend on what you've promised in your API's contract.
+The apps that receive your messages are ultimately responsible for understanding their own behavior if they don't get messages.

 - -